 Planning for Universal Credit

-Universal Credit is being introduced for working age claimants from October 2013.
+Universal Credit was launched in October 2013 for some benefit claimants.
 There are a number of differences between claiming Universal Credit and the benefits you may be used to receiving.
-By understanding how Universal Credit works and planning in advance, you can make the move to Universal Credit as easy as possible.
+By understanding how Universal Credit works and planning in advance, you can make the move as easy as possible.

 We can offer you help and support to do this.
 Please contact us.

 You can find out more on our Universal Credit page.

 You can also:

 - Contact your council to ask about extra financial help.
 Councils have a limited amount of money available to make discretionary payments towards housing costs (known as discretionary housing payments).
 Your council may prioritise your claim if you have a disability and your house has been adapted

 - Find a local Citizen's Advice Bureaux

 - Get more information about the cap on benefits by calling the Government's information line on 0845 605 7064